mckeepa/MirrorRepos/README.md

 - **docker-compose.yml**: Defines services, networks, and volumes for the Docker application.
 - **README.md**: Documentation for building and running the Docker container.

+## Building base image
+To build the base  image, navigate to the project directory and run:

-Build the base Image first
+First build the base Image
 ```bash
 podman build -t rpm-repo-mirror-base ./repo-mirror-base
 ```

-Before building `repo-mirror` project, update sure the correct Repos are configure for mirroring:
+Before building `repo-mirror` project, update to ensure  the correct Repos are configure for mirroring:
   - ./repo-mirror-base/config/all.repos
   - ./repo-mirror-base/config/repos